Installation

 npm install -g dorkosSet your API key

-export ANTHROPIC_API_KEY=your-key-hereTo persist this, add it to your shell profile (~/.bashrc, ~/.zshrc, etc.).
+export ANTHROPIC_API_KEY="your-key-here"Add to your shell profile (~/.bashrc, ~/.zshrc, etc.) to persist across sessions.

 Verify the installation

-You can pass flags to customize startup: dorkos --port 8080 --dir ~/projects/my-app.
-Run dorkos --help for all options.
+dorkos --versionPass flags to customize startup: dorkos --port 8080 --dir ~/projects/my-app.
+Run dorkos --help

 Open Obsidian settings